5 Essential Oil Painting Beginner Supplies

-A beginner artist might wonder which colors to start with and how many tubes of paint to buy?
+A beginner artist might wonder which colors to start with and how many tubes of paint to buy.
 What kind of brushes do they need to buy?
 Do they need linseed oil?
 And what about canvas?

-There are really only five basic oil painting beginner supplies you need to start painting.
+There are really only five basic oil painting supplies you need to start painting.
 So keep reading to learn what art supplies a new artist needs in order to start oil painting!

 When you are just beginning as an artist, you don’t need every fancy tool or brush.
 You just need the basics that will help you get started on your artistic journey.

-The five oil painting beginner supplies needed:
+The five oil painting supplies you need:

 1. Oil paints